What is Cholesterol?

 Replacing saturated fats in the diet with monounsaturated and polyunsaturated fats can help decrease total cholesterol.
 The two fats highest in monounsaturated fats are canola and olive oil.
 Examples of fats high in polyunsaturated include: corn, cottonseed, sunflower, safflower and soybean oil.

 Trans fats (hydrogenated fats) are formed by adding hydrogen to unsaturated fats.
-This makes the fat more firm and makes the fat more durable.
+This makes the fat more firm and keeps it from spoiling as quickly.
 Hydrogenation increases the saturation and therefore makes it more harmful to the body.
 New recommendations call for eliminating or severely restricting trans fats.
 Trans fats (hydrogenated oils) are commonly found in fast foods, margarine, peanut butter, snack crackers, cookies and convenience packaged foods.

 It is evident that not all fats are created equal and do not affect your body the same way.
 However, all fats have about the same amount of calories regardless of their degree of saturation.
 Fats have over twice as many calories as protein or carbohydrate of a given weight.
 This is why a donut has many more calories than a bagel of the same size.
 For those people who need to lose weight, consuming too much of any fat will be counterproductive.